What is Brand Positioning?

 Brand positioning is the deliberate strategy of occupying a distinct place in your target audience’s mind relative to competitors.

-It answers a deceptively simple question: when someone in your market thinks about your category, where do you show up — and why?
+It answers a deceptively simple question: when someone in your market thinks about your category, where do you show up.
+And why?
 Volvo owns “safety.”
 IKEA owns “affordable design.”
 These associations didn’t happen by accident.
 They were chosen, communicated consistently, and reinforced over years.

 Positioning isn’t what you say about yourself.
 It’s the mental shortcut customers use to categorize you.
 According to Ries and Trout’s classic research, the average consumer can only name 2-3 brands per category.
 If you’re not one of them, you’re competing on price alone.